Apply for a registration assessment

 Proof of your identity

-This can be a certified copy of your passport name page.
+This can be a certified copy of your passport personal identity page.
+The witness must be a person authorised to witness a statutory declaration.

 Your references show us that you have had sufficient experience in the area in which you are seeking registration.
-These references should be on letterhead and signed by your supervisor or employer.
+These references should be on letterhead, dated and signed by your supervisor or employer.
 We are looking for proof that the type of experience you have had matches our requirements.
-Certified copies are preferred.

 A role as an Electrical Engineer or Electrical Technician, can mean many different things in different countries, so we need to have your role explained to us, so that we can tell that your experience is suitable for registration.
 You can attach a position description to your reference.
 Please make sure that you refer to it in that reference and show that you personally performed those duties.